• Hargrove Ranch

 In addition to running the crop insurance business, Raford takes special, very personal, interest in other USDA programs for farmers.
 His custom-built computer software now uses the individual client’s insurance datafiles to forecast the amounts of, and maximize, FSA program benefits.

-Raford is joined in his work by his daughter in-law Amy Hargrove (Texas A&M ‘96), Ty and Lauren Cross (husband-wife graduates of Texas A&M ‘17), and long-time employees Lance McWilliams, Carol Boyd, Vickie Etheredge, Amy Elrod, Julie Casey, and Kathy Teichelman.
+Raford is joined in his work by his daughter in-law Amy Hargrove (Texas A&M ‘96), Ty and Lauren Cross (husband-wife graduates of Texas A&M ‘17), long-time employees Carol Boyd and Vickie Etheredge, and new employees including Sabra Preston, Cindy Heflin, and his granddaughter Callie Hargrove (Texas A&M '24).
+He is also joined by several other excellent employees across the offices in Rotan, Haskell, Anson, and Snyder, TX.

 OUR PEOPLE